HeySkidee/practice/brrrr.md

 Give me some time to solely work on my skills. not worrying about anything else.
 I'll be back to everything later. listen man. you can do it. just stay focused.

+If you cannot conquer yourself, forget about conquering the world.

 have a plan but don't overthink. <br>
 have a vision but don't overthink. <br>